dombmann/Bachelor_Game/README.md

 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-## FAQ:
+## FAQ
-F: Where is the captured data stored?
+**Q:** Where is the captured data stored?
-A: For the Linux Build in the GameLinux_Data/Captured folder For the Windows Build in the Hand_Kinematics_Game_Data/Captured folder
+**A:** For the Linux Build, in the GameLinux_Data/Captured folder.
+For the Windows Build, in the Hand_Kinematics_Game_Data/Captured folder.

-F: How to change handmodels?
+**Q:** How to change hand models?
-A: Press left or right arrow key in a level (won't change in the menues)
+**A:** Press the left or right arrow key in a level (won't change in the menus).

-F: How to improve gameplay?
+**Q:** How to improve gameplay?
-A: Move slow, don't obstruct the Leap's view towards the fingers, spread unused fingers appart, use only pinch grips.
-   Pay attention to the visual feedback (especially the changing colours)
+**A:** Move slowly, avoid obstructing the Leap's view of the fingers, spread unused fingers apart, and use only pinch grips.
+Pay attention to the visual feedback, especially the changing colors.

 ## Further Work

-Repository where the game can be found as an Unity Project, which can be modified and extended.
-For now just contact me if you want to get access to the unity project data.
+The Unity Project for the game is available in a separate repository, allowing for modifications and extensions.
+Contact me for access to the Unity project data.

-Part of the Thesis was turned in as an Abstract to participate in the ISB 2021 Conference.
-The Abstract was accepted and allowed a poster presentation which will be held on 29.07.2021.
-Materials from this participation is found in the ISB Folder.
+As part of the Thesis, an abstract was submitted for participation in the ISB 2021 Conference.
+The abstract was accepted, and a poster presentation is scheduled for 29.07.2021.
+Materials related to this participation can be found in the ISB Folder.